 Next, keep track of tire pressure, which increases with rising temperatures—to the tune of one to two PSI (pounds per square inch) for every 10-degree increase in outside air temperature.
 In hot summer weather, tires are at risk for over-inflation, which can cause premature wear, poor traction and handling, and blowouts.

-Therefore, frequently check tire pressure (and not when tires are warm from driving).
-While you're at it, check tire treads for wear.
+Frequently check tire pressure (and not when tires are warm from driving), while also checking tire treads for wear.
 This video shows you how to use a toonie to do it:

 3. Top Up Coolant and All Fluids